LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

    ```

    <div class="notice">
-   When using ViewController Mode, on the Navigation Bar Back Button, you can simply call **LPMessagingSDK.instance.removeConversation(self.conversationQuery!)**.
+   When using ViewController Mode, on the Navigation Bar Back Button, you can simply call <b>LPMessagingSDK.instance.removeConversation(self.conversationQuery!)</b>.
    </div>

 ### Step 4 (Optional): Initialization with Monitoring Params